rainbowsend/TIE-GCM-PDAF/README.md

 ### FILTER%SPLINE_DEGREE
-  Controlls how the observation operator interpolates the state to the observation space.
+  Controls how the observation operator interpolates the state to the observation space.

   1 linear interpolation